-Shared Housing: Shared housing is defined by the United States Department of Housing and Urban Development (HUD) as a single housing unit occupied by an assisted family and another resident or residents.
+Shared Housing: Shared housing is defined by HUD Notice PIH 2021-05 as a single housing unit occupied by an assisted family and another resident or residents.
 The shared unit consists of both common space for use by the occupants of the unit and separate private space for each assisted family.
 The unit may be a house or an apartment.

 Sponsor-Based Rental Assistance (SBRA): Rental Assistance provided for an individual household through a sponsor organization that owns or leases rental housing units in various or single site location(s) or that has contracts with property owners to make the rental housing units available to eligible households.
-Minnesota Housing is not currently funding new Sponsor-Based Rental Assistance through the HTF Rental Assistance Program.